msteffan/pbj/01-front-end-fundamentals/javascript-loops-conditionals/readme.md

 => false
 ```

-What is the differences between the last two?
+What is the difference between the last two?
 When using `===`, it checks for both the data type and value. `==` only checks for value.
 Under the hood, though, `==` converts the data type to the same data type and then executes comparison.

 ## Conditionals (35m /w ex)